 Requesting ASL Interpreters for campus events:

-To request an interpreter for activities/events students, faculty, and staff should complete the ASL Interpreter Request From at least 5 business days prior to the requested date.
+To request an interpreter for activities/events: students, faculty and staff should email email@example.com to get directions on how to fill out the Request Form at least 5 business days prior to the requested date.

 - Priority Registration